Produce

 Pantry

 Store unopened cans in a cool, dry place, away from direct sunlight and extreme temperatures.
-Do not store above 75°F (24°C).
+For best quality, consume within 2-5 years.

 Refrigerator

-Once opened, transfer corn to a clean, airtight container.
+Once opened, transfer unused canned corn to a clean, airtight container before refrigerating.
 Do not store in the original can.

 Freezer